leiftiger/EG_Tools/README.md

 This is a collection of tools for the 2004 game Evil Genius, which encompasses an ATN Editor and a Mod Manager.
+See [releases](https://github.com/leiftiger/EG_Tools/releases) to download compiled versions for Windows.

 # Tools